COLUMBIA RECORDS (AUSTRALIA)

 History

-Columbia -- the world's oldest surviving record label -- is known by its famous "Magic Notes" logo.
-The trademark has a long has a complex history, shaped by a long and convoluted series of takeovers, mergers and divestitures which saw the ownership of major US and UK labels change many times.
-By the end of WWII most of the major labels had become subsidiaries of the so-called "Big Three" three recording companies -- CBS, RCA and EMI.
+Columbia, the world's oldest surviving record label, is recognised by its famous "Magic Notes" logo.
+The trademark has a complex history, marked by a long and convoluted series of takeovers, mergers and divestitures which saw the ownership of major US and UK labels change many times.
+By the end of WWII most of the major labels had become subsidiaries of the so-called "Big Three" recording companies -- CBS, RCA and EMI.

-From the early 1931 until the 1970s there were in fact two Columbia labels.
+From 1931 to 1972 there were in fact two Columbia labels.
 In England and Commonwealth countries (including Australia, New Zealand and India) Columbia was a subsidary label of the British EMI group, but in the Americas and Japan the name was owned and operated by CBS Records, the recording division of the Columbia Broadcasting System (CBS) media group.
-Even more confusingly, Columbia Records had been one of the original partners in CBS, but it cashed out soon after, leaving only the name.
+Even more confusingly, Columbia Records had been one of the original partners in CBS but cashed out soon after, leaving only the name.

 Columbia originated with the Columbia Phonograph Company, a licencee of the North American Phonograph Company, which was set up in the 1880s to control and licence the phonograph patents registered by inventors Charles Sumner Tainter, Chichester A. Bell and Thomas A. Edison.